rabutler/rabutler.github.io/_posts/2016-01-11-incorporating-static-ggvis-figures-into-a-website.md

 </head>
 {% endhighlight %}

-Finally, my initial testing indicates that jQuery-ui.min.css and shiny-ggvis.js are not required to get the ggvis figures to show up.
+My initial testing indicates that jQuery-ui.min.css and shiny-ggvis.js are not required for the ggvis figures to load.
 However, since I've only tested this on a few figures, I've left the references in, for now.

 ### Jekyll Template Modifications

 If you are using Jekyll, then you may be interested in the few modifications I made to the template files.
-While the file names are specific to the theme I use, the method will scale to other themes.
+While the file names might be specific to the theme I use, the method should apply to other themes.

 First, I only include the above references if the post will include ggvis figures.
 To do this, in my yaml front matter I add `add_ggvis: true` if the post will have a ggvis figure.
 Next, I created a new file in the \_include folder called \_ggvis\_scripts.html.
-This file includes all of the above links, except for the link to jQuery.
-By default, all of my pages include a reference to include "\_head.html" in the header. \_head.html includes the reference to jQuery among other information.
+This file includes all of the above references, except for the reference to jQuery.
+By default, all of my pages include "\_head.html" in the header. \_head.html includes the reference to jQuery among other information.
 To conditionally include the references to the other JavaScript libraries I then added the following to \_head.html:

 {% highlight liquid %}
 {% raw %}